bestie/objective-ruby-style-guide/README.md

   }
 ```

-* Even when frozen, inner values of the constant can be mutated
+* Even when frozen, inner values of the constant can be mutated.
-* Anything at a static or class level should be avoided in an OO system
+* Anything at a static or class level should be avoided in an OO system.

 ### Inheritance